Taweilo/Credit_Line_Increase_Model/README.md

 Metrics of discrimination:

-##### 1. AUC - The AUC ( Area under the curve) ROC ( Receiver operating curve) curve assists in peformance measurement and is one of the most important evaluation metrics for checking any classification model's performance.
+##### 1. AUC ROC:
+The AUC ( Area under the curve) ROC ( Receiver operating curve) curve assists in peformance measurement and is one of the most important evaluation metrics for checking any classification model's performance.
+In simple terms, the higher the AUC the better the model is at predicting between two classes of data.